Skip to main content

 Improving Reading Comprehension and Fluency:

-Prerequisites: Form 6 students will be streamed on English ability, based on their Form 5 Pre-Q examination results or NCEA Level 1 results, and will study either Cambridge AS Literature, Cambridge AS Literature and Language, or NCEA Level 2 English.
+Prerequisites: Form 6 students will be grouped according to prior attainment in English, based on their Form 5 Pre-Q examination results or NCEA Level 1 results, and will study either Cambridge AS Literature, Cambridge AS Literature and Language, or NCEA Level 2 English.

 Entry into Cambridge English is entirely at the discretion of the Head of Faculty.
 As a general guide, AS Literature is taken – and achievable – by students in 6A to 6I.